 What Does Japanese Flash Cold Brew Coffee Taste Like?

-Japanese flash cold brew is full flavoured, light, bright and crisp in flavor and vibrant in aromas as you would expect with hot brewing methods and techniques, maintaining the bitter flavor notes and bitter taste associated with coffee.
+Japanese flash cold brew is full flavored, light, bright and crisp in flavor and vibrant in aromas as you would expect with hot brewing methods and techniques, maintaining the bitter flavor notes and bitter taste associated with coffee.

 The taste is even from start to finish with no deterioration of the quality of your coffee or getting watery.
 Your coffee strength and boldness, or lightness depending on what roast you have used is maintained.
 Both dark roast coffee and light roast coffee beans can be used.